 09:30 – 10:20

-REDD in context of Article 6, VCM and emerging markets – jurisdiction vs project based
+REDD in Context of Article 6, VCM and Emerging Markets – Jurisdiction vs Project Based

 This panel will explore how REDD+ is evolving across compliance markets, voluntary carbon markets (VCM), and emerging sovereign mechanisms, with particular attention to jurisdictional and project-based approaches.
 Recognizing that no single “silver bullet” exists, the discussion will examine how Article 6, CORSIA, and national systems are shaping future demand, participation, and credibility, while also considering where the next major sources of supply and demand may emerge — including developments in markets such as Japan and China.